Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 You can shared fields among all your project using the default fields of your team.

 Then, in each project, you can choose if you want to include these fields in your cards.
 You will find this option in

 Project settings >

 card models tab.

-Some of our 3rd party services (like Github) add new attributes to your cards, once enabled in your projects.
+Some of our 3rd party services (like Github) add new fields to your cards, once enabled in your projects.

-These attributes cannot be moved in the card layout and they appear at the bottom of the card right sidebar.
+These fields cannot be moved in the card layout and they appear at the bottom of the card right sidebar.